-As a potato sprouts, it converts starch to sugar to feed the new potato plant that will grow from the erupting sprouts.
+Most of the nutrients are still intact in a firm, sprouted potato.
+As a potato sprouts, it converts starch to sugar in order to feed the new potato plant that will grow from the erupting sprouts.
 At the beginning of this process, you may find soft spots around what used to be the eyes and are now the sprouts.
-Just remove the sprouts, and any soft spots, and your potato should be fine to use.
+Simply remove the sprouts and any soft spots, and your potato should be fine to use in a recipe.

 As the sprouting process progresses, the potato begins to shrivel, as more and more starch is converted to sugar and used in the growing sprouts.
 A wrinkled, shriveled, sprouted potato will have lost more of its nutrients, and it won't be very palatable.
 Avoid eating shriveled or wrinkled potatoes.